elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/the-switch-statement.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The switch statement works by checking the initial value against the case values.
 If the initial value equals one of the case values, it stops.
-A default value gets used if the case does not equal the initial value.
+A default value gets used if the case does not equal one of the case values.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Syntax<br /><br />